tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/接入文档/活体人脸比对（SDK）接入指引/iOS端接入_intl_en.md

 ### Development Preparations

-1. Sign up for a Tencent Cloud account and log in to the eKYC console to activate the service.
+1. Sign up for a Tencent Cloud account and log in to the FaceID console to activate the service.
-2. Download the eKYC SDK at the SDK download address and integrate it locally.
+2. Download the FaceID SDK at the SDK download address and integrate it locally.
 3. Apply for the license file.

-### eKYC SDK for iOS Integration Process
+### FaceID SDK for iOS Integration Process

 #### Environment Requirements

 1. Development environment: Xcode 11.0 or later
-2. The eKYC SDK for iOS is only supported by iOS 9.0 or later.
+2. The FaceID SDK for iOS is only supported by iOS 9.0 or later.

 #### **1. Manual integration**